Reading is the foundation of learning, and reading comprehension skills are the gateway to learning in school and beyond.

 By the time a child is able to read, they have already learned many important literacy skills such as decoding words, making sense of the text, and identifying letters and phonics.

 When do children usually learn to read?
-There is no single answer to this question, as reading skills can vary greatly from child to child.
+There is no single answer to this question as reading skills can vary greatly from child to child.
 However, according to the National Reading Panel (NRP), most children start reading at around 6 to 7 years old.
 While some children learn as early as 4 to 5 years old.

 Reading readiness is a term that refers to the stage of development when a child is ready to start reading.
 There are many factors that can influence when your child is ready to start reading, including their intelligence, vocabulary skills, and prior learning experiences.